 Generally, Swiss tribunals allocate legal costs in proportion to the success of the parties on the merits of the case.
 Further circumstances (such as the procedural behaviour of the parties) are sometimes considered as well.

 The so-called American Rule, where each party bears its own costs, is only applied if agreed upon by the parties or if the proportion of the success on the merits is close to 50/50.

 In Switzerland, an arbitral award may be challenged before the Swiss Federal Tribunal.
 The available grounds are expressly noted in Article 190.2 of the PILA and can be summarised as follows:

-The challenge application must be submitted to the Swiss Federal Tribunal within 30 days of the date of receipt of the award, and must specifically demonstrate that at least one of the above reasons for challenge applies to the award at issue.
+The challenge application must be submitted to the Swiss Federal Tribunal within 30 days of the date of receipt of the award (Article 190.4 of the PILA), and must specifically demonstrate that at least one of the above reasons for challenge applies to the award at issue.
+Since the revision, the briefs in appeal proceedings can be submitted in the English language (Article 77.2bis of the Federal Tribunal Act) (see 2.2 Changes to National Law).
 The Swiss Federal Tribunal invites the counterparty and the arbitral tribunal to submit comments (unless a challenge is considered as evidently inadmissible or unfounded by the Swiss Federal Tribunal), and typically decides within a timeframe of four to six months in total.

 If the parties wish to expand the scope of review of a higher instance, they have the possibility to agree on an appeal mechanism before a second arbitral tribunal, but the Swiss Federal Tribunal will review challenges only as defined in Article 190.2 of the PILA.